Oven Baked Salmon in Foil

 • If using frozen salmon, make sure it’s fully thawed before assembling the packets so the fish cooks evenly.

-• Store leftovers in an airtight container for 3-4 days.
+• Store leftovers in an airtight container for up to 4 days.
 Reheat gently in the oven or microwave to avoid drying it out.

 Nutrition